Uninformed Choices in Perishables

 59 Pages Posted: 2 Sep 2021 Last revised: 25 Apr 2023

 Date Written: July 30, 2021

-Keywords: expiration dates, consumer inattention, dynamic pricing, nudges, perishableinventory, supply-chain management, retailers
+Keywords: expiration dates, consumer information, dynamic pricing, nudges, perishable inventory, supply-chain management, retailers, choice frictions, mental gaps

 JEL Classification: D90, Q54, M30, H23, L66